Jane-Wangari/Forbes-2022-Analysis/README.md

 ## Power Query
 I changed the column names of (personName, finaWorth, category, country of citizenship, Bio)  to Name, Worth, Industry, Country, and Biography, respectively.

 I replaced the values on the gender column from M and F to Male and Female, respectively.

 I then removed the Month, Year, residenceMSA, and no of siblings columns since they were not to be used for this Analysis.

-The Worth column was multiplied by 1,000,000 and then formatted to billions in United States Dollars.
-The data was then loaded to the Power BI desktop to create insights through visualizations.
+The Worth column was multiplied by 1,000,000 and then formatted to billions in United States Dollars.The data was then loaded to the Power BI desktop to create insights through visualizations.

 ## Power BI Desktop
 I created the following DAX measures to help in visualization; Average age, Average worth, Countries, Females, Males, Industries, Maximum worth, Minimum worth, Net worth, Oldest, Organizations, Philanthropic, Total Billionaires, and Youngest.